Adoption of an adult

 Nationality

-Simple adoption does not allow the adopted person to automatically acquire French nationality.
+Simple adoption does not allow the adult adoptee to acquire French nationality.
 An adopted child who has been the subject of a simple adoption by a Frenchman must apply for naturalization.

 Marriage and Civil partnerships